 Under Padilla v.
-Kentucky, a defendant that is not a citizen of the United States must be advised of potential immigration consequences of a conviction before they accept a plea bargain or enter a plea to the charges.
+Kentucky, a defendant not a citizen of the United States must be advised of the potential immigration consequences of a conviction before they accept a plea bargain or enter a plea to the charges.
 Failure to properly advise a defendant of immigration consequences is a basis for setting aside the conviction or withdrawing the plea later if there are immigration consequences, particularly the commencement of deportation proceedings.
 Put simply, defendants who are not citizens of the United States must be advised that they could face immigration consequences if they plead guilty or no contest to a felony or misdemeanor.

 In a new case, the line was drawn even more clearly by the 9th Circuit.
 In the case of United States v.
 Rodriguez-Vega (9th Cir.
 Aug.
 14, 2015), the defendant was advised by the trial court before entering a plea that a conviction “may have consequences concerning her immigration status” and that “potentially you could be deported or removed, perhaps.”
 Hearing these warnings, the defendant pleads guilty to a misdemeanor, transportation of an illegal alien.
 Additionally, her attorney said at the sentencing hearing that “there is a high likelihood that she’ll still be deported.
 It’s still probably considered an aggravated felony.”
 Ms. Rodriguez-Vega wasn’t told that transportation of an illegal alien is an “aggravated felony” under INA §274(a).
 Lawful permanent residents (LPRs ) with aggravated felonies are not eligible for cancellation of removal, the discretionary waiver otherwise available to LPRs with crimes, and thus face almost certain deportation.